-In consultation with the governance groups for this project we have looked to take forward three priorities for future workstreams to realise the proposals of each priority.
-Although all of the priorities are important and have overlap, the review of day opportunities and supported employment were considered the most urgent.
-In addition to the review of Tricuro day services detailed above, there is also a need to review existing supported employment contracts that no longer reflect what is currently delivered by the services.
+In consultation with the governance groups for this project we have looked to take forward 3 priorities for future workstreams to realise the proposals of each priority.
+Although all of the priorities are important and have overlap, the review of day opportunities and supported employment are considered urgent.
+In addition to the 5 Plus services detailed above, there is also a need to review existing supported employment contracts that do not reflect what is currently delivered by the services.